It’s Friday! Did ya’ll miss me last Friday? I missed all of you!

 …and I jumped.

-I plan to do a longer post about our snorkeling trip in the future, but we absolutely loved it (minus the fact that I was the one person on the ship who got a bloody nose when jumping from the rope swing. (note to self: if you plan on holding your nose, take the nose ring out)
+I plan to do a longer post about our snorkeling trip in the future (and here it is), but we absolutely loved it (minus the fact that I was the one person on the ship who got a bloody nose when jumping from the rope swing. (note to self: if you plan on holding your nose, take the nose ring out)

 If you saw Wednesday’s post where I shared some photos from Aruba, the one above will look familiar.
 This was from our safari tour.
 I’ll be sharing more about that in the future, but it was an awesome day out as well.